WaldenRUC/UFOSys/README.md

 ## 💡 Key Features

-- ✅ **Multi-Source Fact Integration** - UFO addresses the limitation of relying on a fixed fact source by enabling flexible integration of multiple and modular fact sources.
+- ✅ **Flexible Multi-Source Fact Integration** - UFO addresses the limitation of relying on a fixed fact source by enabling flexible integration of multiple and modular fact sources.
 Each decomposed claim in the input is verified across diverse plug-and-play sources, improving factual coverage and robustness of the evaluation.

 - ✅ **Modular and Configurable Design** - The UFO system supports both single-source and multi-source evaluation scenarios through a unified majority-voting-based verification mechanism.
 This design allows users to analyze the individual and combined effectiveness of various fact sources under different settings.